vaxerski/checkpoint/README.md

 - Support for IP-Range based rules (both ipv4 and ipv6)
 - Support for async (multithreaded) request handling
 - Minimal.
 The waiting page is tiny and light on network usage.
+- Support for verbose traffic logging for later inspection or statistics

 ### Planned features
 - Dynamic challenge amount (aka difficulty) based on traffic